 “It’s worth it, trust me,” Corso, now 53, says of the drive, which can take anywhere from four- to five-plus hours one way.
 “My UCI Health doctors saved my life.”

-Corso was in Costa Mesa in late August for regular tests, which showed no sign of the tumor’s recurrence.
+Corso was at the UCI Health Cancer Center — Newport in late August for regular tests, which showed no sign of the tumor’s recurrence.

 Under watchful eyes